 The resulting sequence shape would follow any held note on a keyboard to transpose between the song’s basic chord changes as it ran, which we would then record, and that is essentially the spine of the whole thing.
 All the other sounds in that song act as mere embellishment.

 Each song is different though and we would employ a different approach to creating sequencer parts depending on what was appropriate.

-Your surprise appearance with your former bandmates at the Teenage Cancer Trust gig in 2010 was a genuinely show-stopping moment, and became The Electricity Club’s Event of 2010.
+Your surprise appearance with your former bandmates at the Teenage Cancer Trust gig in 2010 was a genuinely show-stopping moment.
 Were you surprised at the sheer scale of the welcome you received from the crowd?
 Do you have fond memories of the night?

 ‘Songs of Faith and Devotion’ is my favourite album, and the tracks ‘In Your Room’, ‘Walking In My Shoes’ and ‘Never Let Me Down Again’ amongst others.
 No particular RECOIL favourites.
 Anything from ‘Unsound Methods’ onward, really.

 You commented on MP3 culture and the decline of the music industry to Side-Line Magazine in early 2008.
 Three years on, what do you think of the situation now and how it affects you as an artist?

 Since then, there have been some marketing re-thinks for the better – a more tactile approach perhaps.
 We are seeing a return to higher quality formats, collectable editions, vinyl and so on.
 Mute have embraced the idea of limited editions where everyone can benefit – the consumer who gets total choice ranging from a simple download right through to the most luxury items, the artist who can indulge all his creative whims, and the record company who can charge the appropriate price for each product in order to make some profit (as long as they do not over produce and get lumbered with expensive stock).